Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \subsubsection{Negative dependence}

 Finally, we allow for weak negative associations between the components.
-For prediction, we set $u_{X_{i}}$ to the $0.9$-quantile from a dataset of size $10^6$ simulated from the true distribution.
-Figure \ref{fig:MVT_Negative_Dependence_Probs} (left panel) shows 95\% confidence intervals for the conditional cumulative distribution curves of $X_{j} \mid X_{3} > u_{X_{3}}$ for $j \in V_{\mid 3}$ and for the EHM and the three-step SCMEVM with graphical covariance structure.
+For prediction, we set $u_{X_{i}}$ to the $0.9$-quantile from a dataset of size $10^6$ simulated from the true distribution for each $i \in V$.
+Figure \ref{fig:MVT_Negative_Dependence_Probs} (left panel) shows 95\% confidence intervals for the conditional cumulative distribution curves of $X_{j} \mid X_{3} > u_{X_{3}}$ from the EHM and the three-step SCMEVM with graphical covariance structure for $j \in V_{\mid 3}$.
 As with the MVG and MVL distributions with negative associations, the three-step SCMEVM captures all curves perfectly, whereas the EHM always underestimates.
-Figure \ref{fig:MVT_Negative_Dependence_Probs} (right panel) shows the bias in $\mathbb{P}[X_{\mid 5} < u_{X_{\mid 5}} \mid X_{5} > u_{X_{5}}]$.
+Figure \ref{fig:MVT_Negative_Dependence_Probs} (right panel) shows the bias in $\mathbb{P}[\boldsymbol{X}_{\mid 5} < u_{\boldsymbol{X}_{\mid 5}} \mid X_{5} > u_{X_{5}}]$.
 The EHM performs poorly due to its inability to capture the negative dependence, while predictions from the CMEVM and the SCMEVMs with graphical or saturated covariance structures are unbiased.
-The SCMEVMs with a graphical covariance structure minimise the MAE and RMSE metrics for 79\% and 72\%, respectively, of conditional tail probabilities.
+The SCMEVMs with a graphical covariance structure minimise the MAE and RMSE metrics for 79\% and 72\% of all the conditional tail probabilities, respectively.